-Sit comfortably in your career with Melbourne Polytechnic's Certificate II in Furniture Making.
+Sit comfortably in your career with our Certificate II in Furniture Making.
 Make your own furniture, meet industry professionals and progress your career in the furniture manufacturing trade.

 Opening doors to your future

 Furniture making requires technical skills, organisational skills and craftsmanship.